Nigel Nicolson: Career

 Nicolson wrote many books.
 He and George Weidenfeld co-founded the publishing house Weidenfeld & Nicolson, of which he was a director from 1948 to 1992.
 He also worked as a broadcaster and was a member of the Ancient Monuments Board.
 Although his father had been first a National Labour and then a Labour politician, Nigel Nicolson became active in the Conservative Party and contested Leicester North West in 1950 and Falmouth and Camborne in 1951, without success.
 He was elected Member of Parliament for Bournemouth East and Christchurch at a by-election in February 1952, when the previous MP, Brendan Bracken, was elevated to the House of Lords.
 Nicolson was re-elected in the seat in the general election of May 1955.

-However, he was uncomfortable within the Conservatives and voted with Labour to abolish hanging and abstained in a vote of confidence in the government over the Suez Crisis.
+However, he was uncomfortable within the Conservatives and voted with Labour to abolish hanging and abstained in a motion of no confidence in the government over the Suez Crisis.
 His constituency association called for him to resign and wrote to the Prime Minister to brief against the MP.
 A ballot of members was called.
 A controversy relating to his publishing interests broke a few years later, the company's decision to publish the British edition of Vladimir Nabokov's novel Lolita in 1959.
 Nicolson lost the members' vote and was forced to step down at the general election of October 1959.

 Nicolson returned to writing, particularly on heritage and biography.
 He co-wrote a celebrated 1973 book on his parents, Portrait of a Marriage.
 It balanced a frank account of his bisexual parents' extramarital affairs (especially Vita Sackville-West's 'elopement' with Violet Trefusis) with their enduring love for each other and caused an uproar when it was published.
 He edited his father's diaries and, with Joanne Trautmann, the letters of Virginia Woolf.
 Later, he wrote the "Long Life" column for The Spectator, and a Time of My Life column for The Sunday Telegraph.
 His autobiography, Long Life, was published in 1997.